 Every year, millions of adults fall, leading to injuries and emergency room visits.
 Many of these falls and injuries can be prevented.
-Most all falls occur at home.
+Most all falls happen at home.
 Taking certain safety measures can prevent many falls.

 Older adults fall because of tripping.